High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-During detection, we use a near resonant probe beam that is tuned to the \textit{F}=4 to \textit{F}$'$=5 \D{2} line transition so the \textit{F}=4, bright ground state scatters probe photons in a closed cycling transition, while the \textit{F}=3 state is dark to the probe and ideally scatters no light.
-State-dependent fluorescence is then collected and imaged onto a single photon counting module (SPCM), which is monitored in real time by our field programmable gate-array (FPGA) control system.
-The atom is then assigned a label bright or dark based on a discrimination threshold level of collected photon counts.
-The (retroreflected) probe beam is left-hand circularly polarized and a bias magnetic field (B-field) of 4\,G is set counter to its propagation direction such that we drive primarily $\sigma_{+}$ transitions.
+During detection, we use a near resonant probe beam that is tuned to the \textit{F}=4 to \textit{F}$'$=5 \D{2} line transition so the \textit{F}=4, bright ground state scatters probe photons in a closed cycling transition, while the \textit{F}=3 state is dark to the probe and ideally scatters no light \footnote{Intensity of the probe is 0.40(1)$I_{\rm sat}$ where $I_{\rm sat}$ is the saturation intensity on the $\ket{F=4,m_F=5}\rightarrow\ket{F'=5,m'_{F}=5}$ transition.
+Detuning of the probe is 0.26(3) MHz red of the same line.}.
+State-dependent fluorescence is then collected and imaged onto a single photon counting module (SPCM, Excelitas SPCM-AQRH-16), which is monitored in real time by our field programmable gate-array (FPGA) control system.
+The atom is assigned a label, bright or dark, based on a discrimination threshold level of collected photon counts.
+The probe beam is right-hand circularly polarized and a bias magnetic field (B-field) of 4\,G is set along its propagation direction such that we drive primarily $\sigma_{+}$ transitions.
 Thus, we quickly pump the atom into the $F=4, \ m_{F}=4$ ``stretched" ground state, which is protected via angular momentum conservation against depumping to the dark state through off-resonant coupling to $F'\neq5$ states.
 There is also a small, transient probability of depumping during the driven random walk up to the stretched state if the atom is initialized in a different Zeeman state - see Ref. \cite{SaffmanStateDet}.
-For this reason, we turn on the probe beam alongside the repump beam in the last 10\,$\mu s$ of optical pumping when preparing the bright state, effectively preparing the stretched state.
+For this reason, we turn on the probe beam alongside the repump beam in the last 10\,$\mu s$ of optical pumping when preparing the bright state, effectively preparing the stretched state \footnote{We also retroreflect the probe beam to balance the recoil force and use a gold mirror to minimize polarization distortion.}.